roseengineering/vitamin-d/README.md

 When a change in the redux state occurs, the render function is called.
 This render function will call the first component.
-The component will return a virtual dom which is then returned by the render function.
+The component returns a virtual dom which is then returned by the render function.

-The virtual dom is diffed against the current one and sent to the main thread.
+This virtual dom is diffed against the current one and sent to the main thread.
 The main thread patches the dom using this diff.

 To accomplish this the module uses nolanlawson/vdom-serialized-patch and